scally/strats-nextjs/README.md

 This is an experiment building the same micro-app in multiple languages for a bake-off.

-This app is the ocaml version.
-There will also be one each for F#/Rescript, which are other ML descendants.
+This app is the javascript version.
+There will also be one each for OCaml,F#, and Rescript, which are other ML descendants.

 *original nextjs docs follow*